poltorres0999/CKAD-notes/observability.md

           initialDelaySeconds: 15
           periodSeconds: 10
 ```
+In this example, the livenessProbe field is added to the container specification within the pod definition.
+It configures an HTTP GET probe to the /health endpoint on port 8080.
+The probe will start after an initial delay of 15 seconds and will be repeated every 10 seconds.
+If the probe fails, Kubernetes will restart the container.

 ## Readiness Probes
 - Readiness probes are used to determine if a container in a pod is ready to serve traffic.